Western Culinary Institute - Le Cordon Bleu College of Culinary Arts

 Programs

 Le Cordon Bleu College of Culinary Arts in Portland offers four on-campus programs.
-An online program is available from the main Le Cordon Bleu College of Culinary Arts.
+An online program is also available, and is administered by the central organizational body of Le Cordon Bleu College of Culinary Arts.

-Associate of Occupational Studies in Le Cordon Bleu Culinary Arts
+Associate’s of Occupational Studies Le Cordon Bleu Culinary Arts

-A 101 credit program which can be completed in either a 15 month time frame or a 21 month time frame.
-Students will take 25 general education credits in communication, writing, composition, math, and psychology.
-The 76 core course credits include varied cuisine classes, an externship, and a restaurant rotation.
+A 101-credit program, which can be completed in either an accelerated 15-month course of study, or over a 21-month time frame, leads to a Le Cordon Bleu Degree.
+Students take 25 general education credits in communication, writing, composition, math, and psychology.
+The 76 core Culinary Arts course credits include varied cuisine classes, externships, and restaurant rotations.

 Successful completion of the program requires: